-- While you have the other halves attention, time to discuss the BIG ONE.
+- While you have the other half’s attention, time to discuss the BIG ONE.
 Where do you spend Christmas?
 I shall leave you to sort this one out, I have to deal with enough family politics of our own never mind yours!

-- Book anytime needed off work if you have not done so already, not forgetting to book time off the school bits you might need to attend.
-Also consider booking off a November Monday or Tuesday to go shopping when the shops are less crowded.
+- Book any time needed off work if you have not done so already, not forgetting to book time off the school bits you might need to attend.
+Also, consider booking off a November Monday or Tuesday to go shopping when the shops are less crowded.

 - Once you have all those dates logged in your diary, book a day or even better, a weekend with friends to go Christmas shopping together, turning a chore into a pleasure.
-A good lunch or dinner as a reward and plenty of coffee stops, you will soon make a dent and having others to bounce gift ideas off, and who might spy something different to you in the shops will make the gift shopping much easier.
+A good lunch or dinner as a reward and plenty of coffee stops, you will soon make a dent, and having others to bounce gift ideas off, and who might spy something different to you in the shops will make the gift shopping much easier.

-- If your children are still young, book a visit to the see the Father Christmas of your choice.
-The good ones are booked up early so get going early to avoid having to visit the drunk Santa in a polyester suit with a brown bag wrapped round a bottle whiskey by his side that stinks of cigarettes.
+- If your children are still young, book a visit to see the Father Christmas of your choice.
+The good ones are booked up early so get going early to avoid having to visit the drunk Santa in a polyester suit with a brown bag wrapped around a bottle of whiskey by his side that stinks of cigarettes.
 Sorry, about that, just recalling a damaging episode from my youth.
 Back on track now.

 - Take key dates for you from our 2019 postage chart so you can make sure friends and family who live away still get their cards and gifts in plenty of time.

 - If you do not already use a family calendar, it might be worth printing off our free Christmas Calendar and pin it where everyone can see it.
 This will help keep everyone informed about what is going on during a very busy month.